Historical England and Wales

 Bed & breakfast, sub-compact – US$1,929 – single

 (Combination includes 4 nights bed & breakfast; 3 nights 3* hotel; 2 nights 4* manor house)

-We have used a sub-compact, automatic transmission vehicle in our lead-in prices shown above.
-Other car categories are available on request offering larger vehicles including SUV, van or luxury Mercedes.
-Upgrade vehicle choices include Compact: Intermediate; Van (7 seater); SUV (5 seater); Mercedes C Class; Mercedes E Class.
+We have used a sub-compact, automatic transmission vehicle for our starting at prices shown above.
+Other car categories are available offering larger vehicles including SUV, van or luxury Mercedes.
+Upgrade vehicle choices include Compact: Intermediate; Van (7 seater); SUV (5 seater); Mercedes C or E Class.
 All vehicles come with automatic transmission.
-Should you prefer a manual transmission we can provide you with a revised price on request.
+If you’d prefer a vehicle with a manual transmission we can provide you with a revised price.